 There will be two hours of teaching per week.
-This will consist either of 2 1-hour lectures or, in some weeks, a 1-hour lecture and a 1-hour seminar.
-Teaching hours are 11-1, Wednesdays in room S0.20.
-In some weeks there will be additional seminar groups on wednesday 10-11.
+This will consist either of a 2-hour lecture or, in some weeks, a 1-hour lecture and a 1-hour seminar.
+Teaching hours are tbc.

 The seminars are designed to explore within the group some of the issues which have been raised in the course of the lectures.
 All students are expected to do the preparatory reading for these and to contribute to discussion.